DigitalPublishingToolkit/TOD15-Online-Courtship/md/11_Dwivedi.md

 inter-religion, court-marriage and live-in relationship.
 Moreover, most of these marriages are arranged online.

-The chapter addressed the following research questions: (1) What is the magnitude of modern technology against the societal traditions in India?
+This chapter addressed the following research questions:
+1. What is the
+magnitude of modern technology against the societal traditions in India?
 Especially, on these three online matrimonial sites, how do they penetrate in the complex social practices confrontational or supplementary to old traditional searching practices?

-\(2) How do family and individual differ in their opinions for searching a partner?
+2. How do family and individual differ in their opinions for searching a partner?

-\(3) What technological, individual, and family factors are associated with the online searching practices?
+3. What technological, individual, and family factors are associated with the online searching practices?

 This study has three components: a.
 Assessing trends and patterns of